canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ./run
 ```

-If you have Docker correctly installed.
-It will build a local tutorials.ubuntu.com instance.
+If you have Docker correctly installed, it will build a local tutorials.ubuntu.com instance.
 The first time (and only the first time) you run this command, it will download all the required dependencies.
 When the site is ready, a local server starts serving it at `http://localhost:8016`.

 By default, the site only displays this how-to tutorial.